I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 12:15 p.m. — I get a salad post-COVID booster and eat it with my roommate in a garden.
 We talk and she leaves to go to the gym while I walk around SoHo. $16.45

 1 p.m. — I stumble into a bookstore and walk around for a bit.
-I pick out two books, The Joy Luck Club and a book about addiction.
+I pick out two books: The Joy Luck Club and a book about addiction.
 I have recently gotten back into reading. $42.66

 Advertisement